Marisa Morby logo

 Biomimicry and Birds

 Every autumn, around 8 billion (with a B!) birds migrate in the Northern Hemisphere to warmer areas to overwinter.
-For centuries, birds have been studied and used as design inspiration for a lot of the modern engineering designs that we have today.
+For centuries, birds have been studied and used as design inspiration for a lot of the modern engineering that we have today.
 Nature is our foundation for everything.

 In the early 1500s Leondardo DaVinci was fascinated with the idea of human flight and published the Codex on the Flight of Birds.
 His observations, with over 500 sketches, were the beginning concepts for what would eventually culminate into a successful airplane in the twentieth century.